Love Sonia: Plot

-Preeti and Sonia are two daughters of a debt-ridden poor farmer, Shiva, who lives approximately 1400 kms away from Mumbai.
+Preeti and Sonia are the daughters of a poor debt-ridden farmer, Shiva, who lives approximately 1400 kms from Mumbai.
 The sisters love each other deeply and are willing to go to any length to protect each other.
 A village boy named Amar is deeply in love with Sonia.
-Amar helps the sisters create their individual email IDs to stay in touch with each other.
+Amar helps the sisters create their individual email accounts to stay in touch with each other.

-Shiva, who is indebted to a local landlord Dada Thakur, agrees to sell Preeti to a prostitute Anjali, to pay off his debt.
+Shiva, who is indebted to the local landlord Dada Thakur, agrees to sell Preeti to a prostitute Anjali, to pay off his debt.
 Sonia desperately attempts to save Preeti from being sold but fails.
 That night, she mercifully requests Dada Thakur to send her to Mumbai, to meet Preeti.
 Subsequently, Anjali whisks away Sonia to Mumbai under the pretext of reuniting her with Preeti.
 Anjali sells her in a brothel owned by Faizal a.k.a.
 Babu and controlled by the brothel madame Madhuri.

 Sonia is terribly scared and traumatized by the atmosphere of the brothel.
 Another prostitute Rashmi befriends her.
-Sonia while trying to escape from the brothel is caught by Faizal who threatens to kill her if she tries to run away again.

-After multiple pleas, Faizal agrees to let Sonia meet Preeti, who has become a drug-addict, high profile prostitute.
-Preeti angrily reprimands Sonia for letting their dad sell her and throws her away.
+While trying to escape from the brothel Sonia is caught by Faizal who threatens to kill her if she tries to run away again.
+After multiple pleas, Faizal agrees to let Sonia meet Preeti, who has become a drug-addict and a high profile prostitute.
+Preeti angrily reprimands Sonia for letting their dad sell her and throws her away and she was jealous of her.
 Meanwhile, Shiva begs Dada Thakur to return Sonia to him.
 Anjali provides Shiva the address to Kamathipura and directs him to Mumbai.
 Shiva frantically searches for Sonia in all the red-light areas of Mumbai.
 Meanwhile, a social worker named Manish approaches Sonia and extracts details about Preeti from her.
 He raids Faizal's brothel to rescue Sonia and another pre-teen named Asha.
 However, Sonia refuses to leave.